Roles & Permissions

 - CEL policies (Layer 2) are subtractive only.
 Only

-deny-effect policies are evaluated;allow-effect policies are stored for clarity but do not grant additional access beyond Layer 1. - Matching deny policies have their CEL conditions evaluated.
+deny-effect policies are evaluated.
+As of #943 (ADR 0016 T2),effect=allowis rejected at write with HTTP 400 (policy_effect_allow_deprecated) across every input surface (server API, platform API, template install, CLI, dashboard, SDK).
+Legacyallowrows in the database are inert at evaluation and are removed by migration 030. - Matching deny policies have their CEL conditions evaluated.
 Deny always wins — if any matching deny policy’s condition passes, access is denied.

 - If RBAC allowed and no deny policy matches (or no policies exist), access is allowed.